-The effects of anxiety factor prominently in career and vocational choices among college students (Scarpello, 2005).
+The effects of anxiety factors prominently in career and vocational choices among college students (Scarpello, 2005).
 Students frequently avert careers in the sciences or in technology due to a math requirement they perceive as an impenetrable obstacle, thereby abandoning professional goals.
 The same career altering avoidance of challenging courses has been documented with computer programming and careers requiring it (Connelly, Murphy and Moore, 2009).
-Low retention rates among digital artists attempting to learn web programming as a prerequisite to a web design career is a modern example of career altering anxiety and the focus of this study.
+Low retention rates among digital artists attempting to learn web programming as a prerequisite to a web design career is a modern example of career altering anxiety.

 If the students have anxiety toward technology or any discipline they find challenging, the consequences can be detrimental.
 Anxiety toward learning a challenging discipline has negative effects on both working memory and performance (Ashcraft & Kirk, 2001).
-The study’s conclusion read “individual difference variables like math anxiety deserve greater empirical attention, especially on assessments of working memory capacity and functioning.
-(2001)”.
-This mixed-methods study explores the value of online group study as a tool for anxiety reduction and increased self-efficacy for web design students at an art school.
+The study’s conclusion read “individual difference variables like math anxiety deserve greater empirical attention, especially on assessments of working memory capacity and functioning (2001)”.

 The concept of using groups to overcome anxiety and build confidence with challenging subject matter is an approach developed by Dr. Uri Treisman (1983), who noticed in the 1970’s that African-American students at the University of California, Berkeley were consistently scoring below Chinese and White students in entry level calculus classes.
 Treisman’s initial hypothesis was that their poor performance was due to the usual culprits of poor preparatory schooling, lack of parental support low income and low motivation (Treisman, 1992).
 Triesman found contrary evidence in his studies as many of the African-American students in his sample set were very motivated from supportive families with money but lacked confidence.
 The largest difference between the three race groups was that African-Americans were more likely to study alone, while the Whites and the Chinese would form supportive study groups after doing their homework.

 Treisman applied his theories by instituting group workshops and found significant improvement (Triesman, 1992).
-Other University’s soon followed his model including the University of Kentucky's "Math Excel: Calculus Among Friends" program which fostered problem solving in a supportive group setting.
+Other University’s soon followed his model including the University of Kentucky's "Math Excel: Calculus Among Friends" program, which fostered problem solving in a supportive group setting.
 Between 1990 and 1998 the number of low-income, minorities and females calculus students who got A’s and B's doubled at the university (Ruffins, 2007).
 These groups relate to artists trying to learn web programming as they often lack the preparatory skills for this challenging discipline.

 The area of group study in an online environment as a tool for reducing anxiety has never the focus of a study.
 The more modern landscape of research began focusing on the online sector of education with the rising popularity of online courses in the early 2000’s.
-The possibilities of online education overcoming limits of distance and schedule were quickly recognized by Universities looking to maintain or increase enrollment However, problems with persistence rates for online students have prompted numerous studies to find the causes (Allen & Seamn, 2007). .
+The possibilities of online education overcoming limits of distance and schedule were quickly recognized by Universities looking to maintain or increase enrollment However, problems with persistence rates for online students have prompted numerous studies to find the causes (Allen & Seamn, 2007).